-It is recorded in Matthew 28:18–20, Mark 16:15, Luke 24:46-47, John 20:21, and Acts 1:8.
-This is called the Great Commission because it comes from the greatest Person who was given supreme authority; it is great because of its size that covers the entire world; it is great because of the time period given to finish the work—until the end of this earth; it is great in its importance because one’s response to this command will determine that person’s destiny of hell or heaven.
+The Great Commission is recorded in Matthew 28:18–20, Mark 16:15, Luke 24:46-47, John 20:21, and Acts 1:8.
+Its great because of its size that covers the entire world; it is great because of the time period given to finish the work—until the end of this earth; it is great in its importance because one’s response to this command will determine that person’s destiny of hell or heaven.
 It is the most important and urgent message that every human being needs to hear.

 The Introduction of the Commissioner

 Jesus Christ is the one who gives this commission.
 He introduces Himself as the one who holds the supreme authority.
 The supremacy of the Lord Jesus is mentioned in Matthew 20:18: “All authority has been given to me in heaven and on Earth.”
 It is the declaration of the greatest winner.
-We who go out to fulfill this commission should be convinced of the power and authority of Our Lord Jesus Christ (Philippians 2:9-11).
-We, His Church, have received this power (Ephesians 1:18-21); we have to exercise this power and authority in fulfilling this mission (Acts 13:6-12).
+We should be convinced of the power and authority of Our Lord Jesus Christ (Philippians 2:9-11).
+As His Church, we have received this power (Ephesians 1:18-21); we have to exercise this power and authority in fulfilling this mission (Acts 13:6-12).
 We travel, preach, teach, and fulfill all of the commands of Jesus with this authority.
 We are authorized to proclaim the Gospel of the Kingdom of God (Luke 8:1).